by Frank Ochal

-Another benefit to members resulting from the full color magazine as that we are now able to offer free classified ads to members that now include one color photo.
+A result of the full color Octagon magazine is that we are now able to offer free classified ads to members that now include one color photo and contain 50 words.
 This is because we no longer have a restriction on the pages that ad photos can be placed on.

 Join us on Facebook at American MGB Association or follow us on Twitter at amgba.
 Our Facebook group now has over 1500 members!

 Classified ads will now also appear on our Facebook Page and Facebook Group and on Twitter as well as the club's website, message board, Octagon and eOctagon.